cs-ed/edtech-plan-coachein/README.md

 ### Course

-The course, Intro to Computer Science, will introduce you to the field of computer science and the fundamentals of computer programming.
-This course is specifically designed for students with no prior programming experience, and touches upon a variety of fundamental topics required to write computer programs.
-If you are interested in learning how to write interactive, graphical programs from an introductory level in a real programming language, this is the course for you.
-You will begin by learning the basics of editing and running programs.
-Then you will learn how to create 2D graphics using shapes and coordinates.
-Finally, you will learn how to create interactive graphics that you can control with the mouse.
+The course, Intro to Computer Science, will introduce you to the field of computer science and the fundamentals of computing.
+This course is specifically designed for students with no prior experience, and will teach students about the basics of computing.
+Students will be exposed to hardware components and their tasks.
+The course will cover the Google Suite of software and will introduce students to basic coding and creating mini games.

 ### Situation

-Here is my list of priorities:

-* Teach students how to code
-* Have fun!

-Provide relevant details about your course and/or school that will influence the decisions in the plan.
-What assets and constraints do you face?
-What is the context of your class, considering demographic and technical resources?
+South Fork High School is a rural school in Miranda, California.
+It is home to approximately 260 students in grades 9 through 12.
+It is on a shared but divided campus with Miranda Junior High, which houses about 100 7th and 8th graders.
+This is the only High School, aside from a necessary, small high school of 6 students, in the district that covers 750 plus square miles of rugged mountain terrain.
+Many of our students live outside of town and can ride the bus for up to 1 and 1/2 hours to get to school.

 ## Plan